 O Heavenly Father, we know that the word of God shall stand for ever (Isa 40:8).
 In God we praise Your word: in the Lord we praise Your word (Psalm 56:10).
 O Lord Your words are pure words and we know that You will keep them and preserve them forever (Psalm 12: 6&7).
 Your Word is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and discerns the thoughts and intents of the heart (Heb 4:12).
 As Your word is taught, it gives light, even the simple can understand (Psalm 119:130).
 Help us Lord Jesus to always hide Your word in our hearts so that we might not sin against You (Psalm 119:11).

-We are fully persuaded that what You promise You are able to perform (Rom 4:21).
-We are standing on Your promises (2 Cor 1:20) as You said that Your Word would not return void (Isa 55:11).
-God is not man, that he should lie, or a son of man, that he should change his mind.
-Has he said, and will he not do it?
-Or has he spoken, and will he not fulfill it (Numbers 23:19)?
+We are fully persuaded that what You promise You are able to perform (Rom 4:21), so we are stand on Your promises (2 Cor 1:20) as You said that Your Word would not return void (Isa 55:11).
+God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good (Num 23:19)?
 We pray that the Word of the Lord may have free course in our lives (2 Thes 3:1) and that You open our eyes to see the wonderful truths in Your instructions (Psalm 119:18).

 Lord Jesus, You said in John 14:14 “If ye shall ask any thing in my name, I will do it”, so in the name of Jesus Christ, attend unto our cry, give ear unto our prayer that comes from our lips (Psalm 17:1).
 Yes Lord, hear!
 O Lord, forgive us of our sins!
 O Lord, listen and act!
 Do not delay for Your own sake, my God (Daniel 9:19).

-You said that we could call to You and You would show us great and mighty things (Jer 33:3).
-Lord Jesus, we know that You are able to do exceedingly abundantly above all that we ask or think, according to the power that works in us (Eph 3:20), so we pray that wherever we go, we go in the power of Your Spirit, so it is not by our might or by our power that we go (Zech 4:6).
+You said that we could call to You and You would show us great and mighty things (Jer 33:3), and we know that You Christ Jesus are able to do exceedingly abundantly above all that we ask or think, according to the power that works in us (Eph 3:20), so we pray that wherever we go, we go in the power of Your Spirit, so it is not by our might or by our power that we go (Zech 4:6).